nico-aero/Detox/docs/APIRef.Configuration.md

 ### Configuration File

 In order for Detox to know what device & app to use (and a lot more, actually), it needs some configuration to be statically available in a configuration file.
-It supports both standalone configuration files, and a configuration bundling inside the project's `package.json`.
+It supports both standalone configuration files, and a configuration bundling inside the project’s `package.json`.

 In essence, Detox scans for the configuration to use, through multiple files.
 It starts from the current working directory, and runs over the following options, in this order: